federicomarini/trend-db/trenddb_welcomepage_bottom.md

 ### News

+- **September 2020** - The manuscript for TREND-DB ("TREND-DB—a transcriptome-wide atlas of the dynamic landscape of alternative polyadenylation") is out on Nucleic Acids Research, and will be included in the Database Issue.
+You can read it <a href="https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkaa722/5911742" target="_blank">here</a>, or check out its preprint on <a href="https://www.biorxiv.org/content/10.1101/2020.08.04.235804v2" target="_blank">bioRxiv</a>!

+- **August 2020** - TREND-DB is released in its version 1.0.0.

 - **December 2018** - The PCF11 paper is out on <a href="https://www.nature.com/articles/s41467-018-07580-5"  target="_blank">Nature Communications</a> and has been chosen as <a href="https://www.nature.com/collections/bhkhbxstgj" target="_blank">Editor Highlight</a>!
 - **October 2018** - The paper about PCF11 as critical regulator of transcriptome-3'end-diversification is out on [biorXiv](https://www.biorxiv.org)!
-You can read it <a href="https://www.biorxiv.org/content/early/2018/10/18/426536" target="_blank">here</a>
+You can read it <a href="https://www.biorxiv.org/content/early/2018/10/18/426536" target="_blank">here</a>.

 ### Citations